How to plan an effective request for proposal (RFP)

 Here’s how to get started planning your RFP to purchase a modern AMS in three simple steps:

 Modern technology can provide an excellent solution to most sources of organizational friction by decreasing your expenses and saving your staff’s time.
 You’ll want to begin by outlining each of your association’s pain points.
-Next, you can refine your search for a software solution that targets each critical business issue.
+Next, you can refine your search for an AMS that targets each critical business issue.

 While hiring a consultant is an extra step, they will offer invaluable expertise on associations and the current digital landscape.
 A consultant is prepared to help navigate your association through the process of determining what you need in an AMS.
 Take time to consider what’s best for your association’s RFP process—assembling an internal team or hiring a consultant—then get to work.